Father who brought child into elephant enclosure a no-show for sentencing

-The incident took place March 19, 2021.
+The incident took place March 19, 2021, KTLA sister station KSWB reports.
 Since then, the father, Jose Navarrete, has pleaded guilty to child endangerment charges.

 San Diego County Deputy District Attorney Eric Bodnar said Navarrete now has two options: He can turn himself in by going to court and scheduling a new sentencing date, or he can be arrested and extradited to the county jail.